Charles Price Jones: Life

 In 1909, the Christian Women Willing Workers (CWWW), now the United Christian Women's Ministries (UCWM) was established upon the recommendation of Sis.
 Maria Williams.
 Jones made his first trip to Los Angeles in 1915 to conduct a revival for Bishop William A. Washington and helped him organize and incorporate the Bethel Church of Christ (Holiness) U.S.A.

-In 1915, Elder Charles Mason, who became Bishop Charles Mason, incorporated the Church of God in Christ which he founded.
-Conflicts caused the holiness movement to separate into many denominations.
-It was first called 'the movement', and later Church of God, Church of Christ, Church of God in Christ, and Church of Christ (Holiness) U.S.A.

-In 1916, Bishop Jones wife Fannie Brown died in Little Rock, Arkansas.
+In 1916, Bishop Jones' wife, Fannie Brown, died in Little Rock, Arkansas.
 He moved to Los Angeles in 1917 and organized Christ Temple Church of Christ (Holiness) U.S.A. in an upstairs hall at Washington and Central.
 Jones married Pearl E. Reed on January 4, 1918, to this union three sons were born, Charles Price Jones Jr., Vance Reed Jones and Samuel Sherman Jones.
 In 1921, the first property bought for Christ Temple was on 37th and Naomi.
-Then in 1926, a church and parsonage was purchased for $18,000 on the corner of 54th and Hooper.
+Then in 1926, a church and parsonage were purchased for $18,000 on the corner of 54th and Hooper.

 In 1922 the church created a council of Bishops in the national convocation and he was chosen to be the first Senior Bishop.
 He actively maintained the spiritual leadership and operated as Senior Bishop of the church until he fell ill in 1943 and underwent major surgery.
 Because of his declining health, he attended his last convention in 1944 in Chicago, Illinois, where he was elected Senior Bishop and President Emeritus of the National Convention for life.
-Jones died in Los Angeles on January 19, 1949: his homegoing service was held at Christ Temple Church (54th and Hooper) on January 25, 1949, at 1:00pm.
+Jones died in Los Angeles on January 19, 1949; his homegoing service was held at Christ Temple Church (54th and Hooper) on January 25, 1949, at 1:00pm.
 He is buried with his wife Pearl, who died on August 13, 1972, at Evergreen Cemetery, Los Angeles.
 He was succeeded by Bishop Major Rudd Conic who in 1967 relocated Christ Temple Church to its current location on 54th and 10th Ave.